SFDO-Tooling/CumulusCI/docs/managed_package.rst

 Release a Managed Package
 =========================

 This section outlines how to release a first generation (1GP) Salesforce managed package project.
-Salesforce.org's Release Engineering team practices `CumulusCI Flow<TODO link>`_, which incorporates all of these steps.
+Salesforce.org's Release Engineering team practices :doc:`CumulusCI Flow <cumulusci_flow>`_, which incorporates all of these steps.